Confidential Inference via Ternary Model Partitioning: Evaluation

 \section{Evaluation}

-In this section, we first conduct a qualitative security analysis targeting adversaries with different adversarial purposes.
-Thereafter, we leverage the \textsf{Neural Network Assessment Framework} to guide the partitioning of three ImageNet-based deep learning models.
-For each partitioned model, we also study the workload allocation based on low-level floating point operations (FLOPs) to see the proportion of computation that can be delegated to run out of enclaves.
-Finally, we measure the inference performance overhead by enclosing different numbers of layers in the enclave.
+In this section, we first conduct a security analysis targeting adversaries with different adversarial purposes.
+Thereafter, we leverage the \maf{} to guide the partitioning of three representative ImageNet-based deep learning models.
+For each partitioned model, we also study the workload allocation based on low-level \acp{FLOP} to see the proportion of computation that can be delegated to run out of enclaves.
+Thus, we can obtain the hardware-agnostic metrics to quantify the performance benefits from external hardware acceleration.
+Finally, we measure the inference performance of \sysname{} on our testbed machine equipped with \ac{SGX}.